riccardoklinger/osmdata.xyz/README.md

 ## Extracts are available on
 https://download.osmdata.xyz/

-Every two months, new extracts will be provides.
+Every two months, new extracts will be provided.

 Why not every month or in a higher frequency? - A full excerpt takes almost two weeks and requires high resources of CPU, RAM and SSD memory.
 Since it can't be delivered faster and costs money at the same time, I chose a two-month cycle.